I Feel Pretty (film)

-I Feel Pretty is a 2018 American comedy film written and directed by Abby Kohn and Marc Silverstein.
+I Feel Pretty is a 2018 American comedy film written and directed by Abby Kohn and Marc Silverstein (in their directorial debuts).
 The film stars Amy Schumer, Michelle Williams, Emily Ratajkowski, Rory Scovel, Aidy Bryant, Busy Philipps, Tom Hopper, Naomi Campbell, and Lauren Hutton.

 The plot involves an insecure woman who, after suffering a head injury, gains extreme self-confidence in her appearance.

-The film was released in the United States on April 20, 2018, by STX Entertainment, and grossed over $94 million worldwide.
-It received mixed reviews from critics, with some saying it did not fully commit to its premise or tone, although the performances of both Schumer and Williams were praised.
+The film was released in the United States on April 20, 2018, by STX Entertainment, and grossed $94.5 million worldwide.
+It received mixed to unfavorable reviews from critics, with some saying it did not fully commit to its premise or tone, although the performances of both Schumer and Williams were praised.

 Plot

 Renee Bennett struggles with low self-esteem and manages the website for cosmetics firm Lily LeClaire.
 She decides not to apply for a receptionist position at the corporate headquarters, her dream job, after reading the job description's emphasis on being beautiful.
 She wishes at a fountain to be beautiful and the next day she falls, hitting her head.

 Waking up with the belief that her appearance has magically changed, Renee approaches the world with newfound confidence.
 When a man named Ethan speaks to her innocuously, she insists that they exchange numbers.
 She applies for the receptionist position and is hired by CEO Avery LeClaire.

 Renee asks Ethan out and enters a "bikini body" contest.
-She wins over the crowd but loses the competition, and tells Ethan that she doesn't need external validation to know she's beautiful.
+She wins over the crowd but loses the competition, and tells Ethan that she does not need external validation to know she is beautiful.
 Ethan praises her self-knowledge, and she appreciates his openness over not yet knowing himself.
 They meet again for a picnic, after which they spend the night together.

 Renee earns her coworkers' respect with her insight into the company's new diffusion line.
-Avery confides in Renee her insecurity over her high-pitched voice, feeling that she is not taken seriously.
+Avery confides in her insecurity over her high-pitched voice, feeling that she is not taken seriously.
 Avery invites Renee and Ethan to a dinner meeting with her brother Grant and their grandmother, company founder Lily LeClaire.

-Renee builds rapport with Lily, and Avery invites Renee to an important business meeting in Boston to give a key presentation.
+Renee builds rapport with Lily, and Avery invites her to an important business meeting in Boston to give a key presentation.
 Renee becomes superficial in her treatment of people.
 She is judgmental of LeClaire visitors who are not fashionable or glamorous, and ditches her friends Vivian and Jane to attend an exclusive party with her coworkers.

-In Boston, she nearly gives in to Grant's romantic overtures, avoiding a kiss when she receives a message from Ethan.
+In Boston, Renee nearly gives in to Grant's romantic overtures, avoiding a kiss when she receives a message from Ethan.
 She locks herself in the bathroom to avoid Grant, and while questioning her sense of self and her recent behavior, she suffers a new head injury in a fall in the shower.
-When she awakens, she perceives her real physical appearance.
+When Renee awakens, she perceives her real physical appearance.